-In most cases, you need to install the mysql-community-server, mysql-community-client, mysql-community-libs, mysql-community-common, and mysql-community-libs-compat packages to get a functional, standard MySQL installation.
-To perform such a standard, basic installation, go to the folder that contains all those packages (and, preferably, no other RPM packages with similar names), and issue the following command for platforms other than Red Hat Enterprise Linux/Oracle Linux/CentOS:
+In most cases, you need to install the mysql-community-server, mysql-community-client, mysql-community-client-plugins, mysql-community-libs, mysql-community-icu-data-files, mysql-community-common, and mysql-community-libs-compat packages to get a functional, standard MySQL installation.
+To perform such a standard, basic installation, go to the folder that contains all those packages (and, preferably, no other RPM packages with similar names), and issue the following command:

+'''

-\$> sudo yum install mysql-community-{server,client,common,libs}-
+$> sudo yum install mysql-community-{server,client,client-plugins,icu-data-files,common,libs}-

+'''

-Replace yum with zypper for SLES.
+Replace yum with zypper for SLES, and with dnf for Fedora.